 - 2 tablespoons cornstarch

-- In a large, heavy bottomed pot (a Dutch oven would be perfect), add your bacon, onion, bell pepper, and garlic over high heat with a little salt
+- In a large, heavy bottomed pot (a Dutch oven would be perfect), add your bacon.
+Let that cook for a few minutes while you chop your veggies.
+Add your onion, bell pepper, and garlic to the bacon and cook until the veggies have softened

-- To this, add your beans, ketchup, brown sugar, maple syrup, Dijon mustard, Worcestershire sauce, garlic powder, onion powder, and black pepper
+- To this, add all of your remaining ingredients (beans, ketchup, brown sugar, maple syrup, mustard, Worcestershire sauce, garlic powder, onion powder, black pepper, and cornstarch.
+Season with salt

 - Stir this mixture until fully combined